Trick Out A Cheap AR15

 But neither should be considered a deal-breaker if you find a brand-name good deal.
 A goal here is to put some dollar numbers on what it would take to bring a budget-priced AR up to speed for real-world challenges.

-A required assumption here is that a reputable company that builds ARs will make them more affordable though a handful of forge_survival_supply_best_rifleminor shortcuts rather than some massive oversights in quality.
+A required assumption here is that a reputable company that builds ARs will make them more affordable though a handful of minor shortcuts rather than some massive oversights in quality.
 In fact it might take a doubling or even tripling of cost within the product line to get a functionally better barrel or bolt carrier group.
 The difference between a $599 and a $1299 AR by the same company will be in the details across three main areas:

 1) Those small parts where a few pennies are saved here and there